-Thanks for reading the 25 Days of Giving series where we’re “unwrapping” important info on various aspects of charitable giving each day through Christmas.
-Share with friends, family, & colleagues to inspire others to to also make meaningful gifts this season.
+Thanks for reading the 25 Days of Giving series where w a’re “unwrapping” important info on various aspects of charitable giving each day through Christmas.
+Share with friends, family, & colleagues to inspire others to also make meaningful gifts this season.

 If you’re making a non-cash charitable donation of over $5,000, first off, high five!
 That’s going to go a long way toward helping your favorite charity or advancing a cause you feel passionate about.
 Because you’re a smart donor, you’re also probably planning to claim the federal income tax charitable deduction as a way of reducing your taxes.
 In order to do this, gifts of that size come with specific requirements from the IRS that you’ll want to be sure to meet.

 Non-cash gifts of more than $5,000 in value, with exceptions, require a qualified appraisal completed by a qualified appraiser.
 The terms “qualified appraisal” and “qualified appraiser” are very specific and have detailed definitions according to the IRS.

 A qualified appraisal is a document which is: